-Legal Translation Services for Insurance Companies
+Legal Translation Services for Insurance Claims Adjusters

 Even native English speakers find some difficulty reading and understanding all of the terms in a lengthy insurance policy.
 So, it is understandable that dense, technical terminology may likely be incomprehensible to a non-English speaker, or someone who has only a slight grasp on the English language.

 Accordingly, it is vital that you have the capability to obtain expert legal translation services when you need them.
-A translator on call could mean the difference between a valid policy, and one that is rendered invalid because the insurance customer did not understand what he or she was signing.
+A legal translator on call could mean the difference between a valid insurance policy, and one that is rendered invalid because the insurance customer did not understand what he or she was signing.
 Indeed, your company could end up being exposed to significant civil liability if a customer signs a policy that he or she does not understand.

 There are a number of cases involving the capacity of a non-English speaking insurance customer to understand the terms of a policy.
 One such case, Duong v.
 Salas, from the Louisiana Court of Appeal, Second Circuit, provides a good example of when an insurance company was held liable for coverage even though the customer supposedly waived the coverage three times.